playcanvas/developer.playcanvas.com/docs/user-manual/xr/input-sources.md

 }
 ```

 Input sources can be added and removed dynamically.
-This can be done by connecting physical devices or by switching input devices by the underlying platform, and some input sources are transient - and have a lifespan only during their primary action (e.g. touch screen tap in an AR session on mobile).
-You can subscribe to `add` and `remove` events:
+This can be done by connecting physical devices or by switching input devices via the underlying platform.

+Some input sources are **transient** and have a short lifespan during their primary action.
+Examples are:

+- Touch screen tap in AR session on mobile.
+- Gaze + pinch interaction used on devices with eye tracking, such as Apple Vision Pro.
+- Gaze VR interaction that is common for simple VR devices.

+It is best to subscribe to `add` and `remove` events and then create their visual representation if needed:

 ```javascript
 app.xr.input.on('add', function (inputSource) {